 For learners who do not already hold a full Level 3 qualification, fee remission is subject to qualification eligibility.
 If the qualification is not entitlement eligible, you will need to pay the full cost of the course.
 For more details contact Student Services on 01273 667759 or visit

 A refund will be given if a course has been cancelled by the College and no suitable alternative can be found.
-Should you enrol but do not start the course or withdraw within the first 2 weeks of the start date of the course a refund will be given but an administration charge of £30 will be applied.
+If you enrol on a course that is longer than 12 weeks in duration, but do not start or withdraw within the first 2 weeks of the start date, a refund will be given but an administration charge of £30 will be applied.
 If you withdraw after 2 weeks of commencement of the course you will still be liable for all outstanding fees that are owed to the College.
-Queries related to refunds can be emailed to our Finance Department at the following e-mail address: email@example.com
+Queries related to refunds can be emailed to our Finance Department at the following e-mail address: firstname.lastname@example.org

 We must see identification for all learners at enrolment.